-In the “Ned Kelly” event, you put a bucket on your head (like the famous bushranger, hence the name) through which you cannot see.
-With your dog heeling on-leash beside you, you must walk in a straight line from one end of the competition ring to the other.
-If you hold the line, then you will walk into a witch’s hat at the other end and win the event.
+In the “Ned Kelly” event, you wear a bucket on your head, through which you cannot see (hence the name).
+With your dog on-leash beside you, you must walk straight from one end of the competition ring to the other.
+Hold the line, and you will walk into a witch’s hat at the other end and win the event.

 Walking in a straight line “blindfolded” for more than a few paces is not easy, especially with a dog beside you.
 Most competitors soon stray to the right or left, pulling or pushing their dogs off course.